AmberForrester/Portfolio/README.md

 }) => {
   return (
 ```
-The title is already being passed as you can see a button after the text on your main page with the title 'Border Magic'.
+The title is already being passed as you can see a button after the text on your main page with the title "Border Magic".

 On line 10, located in the `MagicButton.tsx` file replace Border Magic with {title} and you can now see your personalized title from line 45 in your `Hero.tsx` file on your webpage.